 After doing mobile development professionally for two years, I decided it was time to remove the rust in my web development skills.
 For that, I built flytogether.hitnail.net.
 It solves a problem I recently ran into when looking for travel destinations for me and a friend living in another ...read more

-It keeps popping up these day, from Hypernormalisation to The price of certainty, passing by Black Mirror and House of Cards: we live in a post-factual world.
+It keeps popping up these day, from Hypernormalisation to The price of certainty, passing by Black Mirror and House of Cards: we live in post-factual times.
 The speed and volume of information in the current distorts our mental model of the world.
-We realize more than never that our ...read more
+We realize more than ever that our society ...read more

 One difficulty I faced in my recent adventures with OCaml was figuring out how to organize and build my tiny toy projects, which have some custom C++ code in the mix.
 There's a lot of fragmentation in the OCaml ecosystem for build systems, and while ocamlbuild seems to be ...read more